tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 ### The aim is to be able to explain the relevant science to anyone, anywhere, regardless of their background.

 These are uncertain times, and they require carefully worded and delicately handled explanations.
+There is an inherent trade-off between explaining the core of things and covering too much.

 That's why this topic has been broken down into a series of posts.
 I've decided to stop at three.
 This is the first.